 These tasty little appetizers made of pastry shells, bacon, and Parmesan cheese will be a hit at your party!

 Spicy Roasted Chile Peanuts and Pepitas are an addictive snack.
 Make extra because they're gone just as quickly as they're

-These too-easy Sweet-and-Sour Meatballs are the perfect appetizer for your next tailgate.
-Meatballs may be thoroughly cooked
+These too-easy meatballs are the perfect appetizer for your next tailgate or party.
+Meatballs may be thoroughly cooked without

 This cheese dip is made heartier by the addition of chopped cooked chicken.
 Chopped chipotle peppers, jalapeños, and chili

 powder add even more heat.
 Prepare up to a day ahead; cover and chill in an airtight container, and bake just before serving.

 For easy entertaining, this dish can be assembled up to a day ahead.
 Store in an airtight container in the refrigerator, and

 then bake just before serving.